The Content window

 Dragging the container in the timeline will create multiple cues, one for each stream.
 This allows for fine synchronization between audio and video.

-Hide On Screen gives the user more control over which Displays each media is uploaded to.
+Selective Upload gives the user more control over which Media Servers each media is uploaded to.

 Full reference